jrpool/jsonresume-theme-a11y/README.md

 }
 ```

-### Headings and titles (`legend`)
+### Introducers (`legend`)

 #### Introduction

-You can decide how headings and titles are rendered.
+You can decide how “introducers” are rendered.

-Headings and titles can appear in the following ways:
+Introducers can appear in the following forms:

 - Heading of a list
-- Heading of a headed string
+- Prefix of a string
 - Metafact (fact revealed to a parser or conditionally displayed)

-Under various conditions, a string may be rendered as one or another of these headings or titles.
-When they are rendered as titles, they appear as tooltips for those hovering a pointer, and they are also accessible to assistive technologies.
+Under various conditions, a string may be rendered as one or another of these introducers.
+When they are rendered as metafacts, they appear as hover-triggered tooltips, and they are also accessible to assistive technologies.

 #### Examples